+Students will demonstrate correct singing posture while both sitting and standing without prompting.

+• Tone Production

-- Posture - Students will demonstrate correct singing posture while both sitting and standing. - Tone Production - Students will sing in both head voice and chest voice with accurate pitch. - Students will begin to connect head and chest voice. - Tenors and Basses will be able to produce sound in their falsetto. - Students will demonstrate proper diaphragmatic breathing. - Students will sing with a tension free, supported and open sound in both head voice and chest voice, avoiding a breathy sound. - o Students will sing with forward
+- Students will sing in both head voice and chest voice with accurate pitch. - Students will be able to connect their head and chest voice: creating a consistent sound throughout their passaggio. - Tenors and Basses will be able to utilize their falsetto as part of their vocal range - Students will sing with a clear and focused tone in all registers. - Students will be able to place sound in multiple locations within the facial mask. - Students will be able to alter their resonance and tone through the change in placement and space. - Students will demonstrate proper diaphragmatic breathing. - Students will sing with a tension free, supported and open sound in both head voice and chest voice, avoiding a breathy sound. - Students will sing with forward placed sound and a lifted soft palate.